twmeehan/matter-tests/README.md

 * The following **(visco)plastic models** are currently available and compatible with the SVK-Hencky model above:
     * Von Mises
     * Drucker-Prager
+    * Modified Cam-Clay
-    * Peric Von Mises
+    * Perzyna-Von Mises
+    * Perzyna-Drucker-Prager
-    * Peric Drucker-Prager
+    * Perzyna-Modified Cam-Clay
-    * Modified/Cohesive Cam Clay
+    * mu(I)-Drucker-Prager
-    * Cohesive Quadratic
+    * mu(I)-Modified Cam-Clay
     * Implementing other (visco)plastic models is easy due to the general framework of the code

 * Analytic objects formulated as levelsets are supported with 1) **sticky**, 2) **slipping** or 3) **separating** boundary conditions.
-Currently, only infinite plate objects are implemented
+Currently, the only implemented objects are axis-aligned plates which can move with a prescribed velocity.

 * Supports parallelization on shared memory with **OpenMP**

-* A Python script that generates initial particle positions distributed according to the Poisson disk sampling scheme by R. Bridson, ACM SIGGRAPH 2007 is provided
+* Initial particle positions can be sampled using the Poisson disk sampling scheme by R. Bridson, ACM SIGGRAPH 2007, here based on the implementation by [Tommy Hinks](https://github.com/thinks/poisson-disk-sampling)

 ### Get started